 KOIS's early-2017 feasibility study involved a lengthy due diligence process for service providers.
 KOIS ultimately shortlisted two service providers at the start of the structuring phase from an initial group of 40 organizations operating across Jordan and Lebanon (for more details on the selection process of service providers, see case study here).
 While Turkey was an initial country of focus, heightened political uncertainty coupled with a robust pipeline of service providers elsewhere made the addition of a third country untenable.
 Identifying service providers for the DIB was challenging, given the limited experience and track record of most providers.
 KOIS originally considered a wide scope of employment interventions with scale potential in the region, seeking interventions based on the core expertise of the service provider.

 Ultimately, KOIS selected NEF as its sole service provider to support business creations in Jordan and Lebanon.
 NEF was an attractive provider for a number of reasons; the organization possessed a long track record of delivering economic empowerment to refugees through its skills training programs and had existing operations in both Jordan and Lebanon.
-Moreover, NEF's participation in the DIB was a key incentive for both investors and outcome funders during fundraising and due diligence, who appreciated the organization's strong leadership role in the space.
+NEF also appealed to both investors and outcome funders who KOIS was simultaneously engaging in its fundraising efforts.